Need to Control: Background

-Need to Control is the first album to feature drummer Richard Hoak who would remain in this position until the band officially disbanded in 2014.
+Need to Control is the first album to feature drummer Richard Hoak, who would remain in this position until the band officially disbanded in 2014.
 Scott Lewis, who played drums on predecessor album Extreme Conditions Demand Extreme Responses, had left before the recording of Need to Control.
 According to vocalist Kevin Sharp, one reason for the drummer's departing was that "Scott just really didn't like the touring thing."

 Sharp cited his personal background in the punk movement as inspiration for recording the Germs's song "Media Blitz": "I always really liked the whole Germs concept. [...]
 It was like 'We can't really play our instruments but we want to be in a band and we're gonna compensate by being creative. [...]
 I was always inspired by that mentality, that punk mentality, and that's where I come from.
 So that's why I like the Germs and that's why we did that song."
-Mike Williams, singer of American sludge metal band Eyehategod and a friend of Sharpe, contributed vocals to the cover version: "Mike was in town when we recorded Need to Control."
+Mike Williams, singer of American sludge metal band Eyehategod and a friend of Sharp, contributed vocals to the cover version: "Mike was in town when we recorded Need to Control."